ribozone/notes/content/games/dev/jams/discmaster jam.md

 		- noooo the reddit post made me think it would be easy
 - didn't take good notes while i was banging my head against the wall trying to get Player up the ramp
 - finally got it to a point where Player could go up the ramp but sometimes (?!) not down the ramp
+	- either getting stuck at the top or floating over the ramp
 	- with Player selected, i turned gravity enabled to 'on' and motion mode to 'grounded' in the inspector
 	- also increased the floor max angle.
 - looked closer at [Player.gd](https://github.com/miskatonicstudio/goat/blob/master/addons/goat/main_scenes/Player.gd) for clues